 1. Restrict handling if possible and if necessary, carry out early morning or late evening.

-2. Remember that when handling the livestock that they need space for cooling in the those pens, so be mindful of overcrowding, try and limit time in those pens to under an hour and don’t forget they’ll need access to water during that time.
+2. Remember that when handling the livestock that they need space for cooling in those pens, so be mindful of overcrowding, try and limit time in those pens to under an hour and don’t forget they’ll need access to water during that time.

 Shade is particularly critical for livestock but identify which of your livestock are at high risk.
 Young animals, heavy fleshy cattle, pregnant cattle, dark coloured animals and sick animals are generally at high risk of heat stress.

 1. Adapt paddock layout when grazing if you have fields subdivided into paddocks to create grazing blocks with no trees or hedges for shade, rotate in times of high heat to ensure access to shade.
+Do you need new electric fencers?
+Check out the Cheetah Electric range we have on Farm Compare here

 1. Avoid the hottest hours of the day and consider transporting animals at night, even on short journeys.